The scary truth is that when done badly, most digital marketing strategies can only wreak havoc and (gasp!) waste precious marketing budgets.

 “Just like how there are the two camps of whitehat and blackhat SEOs, the same is true for PR people,” says Berkley.
 “On multiple occasions I’ve dealt with PR people who tried to build links by distributing press releases to aggregate news sites by the hundreds.”

 This isn’t to say that these tactics don’t work at some level.
 Time has shown that favoring links from high quality and relevant sites is the just the way to go.
 So despite the work of evil, mad scientist PR people, don’t be discouraged from embracing a developed PR strategy.

 The Poison Apple

 Online Marketing & PR Consultant at Miles Technologies

-First off, let’s applaud the woodland creatures in at least trying to warn Snow White.
+First off, let’s applaud the woodland creatures for at least trying to warn Snow White.
 Had Snow White learned about the dangers of accepting gifts from strangers, this whole conflict could have been avoided.

 But this story is a perfect analogy for what many businesses at any size go through when they’ve been swindled by a so-called “SEO expert.”

 Here he comes, using every ounce of charm and emotionally driven talking points to tell you that SEO is your knight in shining armor.
 Speaking with such authority, his promises of what he can deliver is more tempting than an old lady offering you an apple.

 As Sam Binks kept finding out, businesses fall for these snake oil salesmen all the time.